 During the protest, two local residents shared their stories of being hit by cars; one on their bicycle, and one while walking.
 Putting a billboard at such a risk-prone intersection on Latrobe Terrace is purely irresponsible.

 This campaign has only just begun.
 Cr Matic has openly acknowledged that community consultation processes are inadequate for all private billboard developments.
-By that logic, the LED Billboard in Paddington must be taken down—it should never have gained approval in the first place.
+By that logic, the LED Billboard on Latrobe Terrace must be taken down—it should never have gained approval in the first place.

 Community concerns raised about the LED Billboards: